Historic Sites of Manitoba: Poplar Heights School No. 51 (RM of Woodlands)

 Footsteps Through the Years: Ossawa, Reaburn, Marquette, Meadow Lea, and Poplar Heights by Marquette and District Historical Guild, circa 1977.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

-We thank Eileen George and George Stewart for providing additional information used here.
+We thank Eileen George, George Stewart, and Rose Kuzina for providing additional information used here.